Ton-Dynasty/TonPromiseEye-doc/docs/Architecture/UniversalRouter.md

 Protocols need only inherit from Alterable to register with Eventon, enabling user subscriptions to this event.

-### Protocol Staking and Public Staking

-In addition to providing basic signal sources, Protocols need to stake on the Child Router to ensure successful message delivery to subscribers.

 ### User Create Default Callback Contract

 For users who do not write signal-receiving program logic, they can create one using the templates provided by the Protocol.

 ### User Subscription

 Users can subscribe to their favorite events when they have either written their callback contract or are using the default callback contract provided by the Protocol.
+After sending User Subscription message to Universal Router,its subscription sigal will send to [Child Router](/docs/Architecture/ChildRouter#user-subscription).

 ### User Unsubscription